Today's Saturday • 10 mins read

 - Research showed employees with a more positive mindset made more coping efforts when expecting a high workload.

-- Researchers suspect the more positive people are better protected against inflammatory damage due to stress.
+- Researchers suspect that the more positive people are, the better protected they are against inflammatory damage due to stress.

 5. Less likelihood of sadness and symptoms of depression